sapiensoup/sapiensoup.com/_posts/2018-04-26-only-small-amounts-of-THC-transfer-into-breast-milk.md

 layout: post
 title:  Only small amounts of THC transfer into breast milk
 author: marlene
-description: "New data shows that only 2.5% of the THC in a joint transfer into breast milk.
-Here is how smart feeding times may lower baby's THC exposure even further and other practical suggestions for mothers who consider using cannabis while breastfeeding."
+description: "New data shows that only 2.5% of the THC in a joint transfers into breast milk.
+Here is how smart timing may lower baby's THC exposure even further and other practical suggestions for mothers who consider using cannabis while breastfeeding."
 facebook:
    image: /images/breastfeeding/cannabis-breastfeeding-marijuana.jpg
 twitter: